upenn/neuropsych/penncnb.md

 ## Tests Adminsistered in the CNB by Domain

+### Sensorimotor Processing Speed

 1. Motor Praxis Test (MPRACT)
-   The mpraxis is a measure of sensorimotor ability.
-This test requires moving the mouse and clicking on a green square that disappears after the click.
-The        square gets smaller and appears in unpredictable locations (Gur et al., 2001, 2010)
+   The Mouse Practice task (MP; Gur et al., 2001a) requires moving the mouse and clicking as quickly as possible on a green square that disappears after the        click.
+The square gets increasingly small.
+Since it is rare for participants to miss a target, no accuracy score is calculated and the median response time is    used as the main dependent measure.

 ### Executive-Control Domain